Skip to content

 • Regulators set the bar.
 From anti-money laundering (AML) laws to the EU AI Act, regulators demand not just accuracy but documentation, oversight, and audit trails.

-• Chatbots fell short.
+• AI Agents fell short.
 Standard large language models can sound fluent, but they often “make things up,” lack provenance, and leave gaps in privacy and logging—unacceptable in regulated environments.

 • A new design pattern took shape.
 Institutions began converging on best practices: